nicholas-lueth/Crypto/README.md

 And the number we will need later on is 16337

 ## Problem 4: (SDES) You wake up to an annoying flashing light outside your window.
 Paying attention to the rhythm of the flashes, you figure out that it is repeating the message: 10010011 <br>After you write it down, a new pattern begins: 001011011001 <br>8-bit and 12-bit blocks... sounds like an SDES message and its key!
 Decrypt the message.
-Since I'm on a time crunch I'm going to unfortunatley skip this question, but I think this would be a really cool cipher to try and decode and implement in python.
+Since I'm on a time crunch I'm going to, unfortunately, skip this question, but I think this would be a really cool cipher to try and decode and implement in python.

 ## Problem 5: (Vigenere) Another paper airplane, another mysterious message.
 Identify the source of this message for one bonus point.
 Hint: the fourth character of the keyword has already been sent to you...
 ```